Rahul15963/Facebook-Feed-Loading-Animation/README.md

 # Facebook-Feed-Loading-Animation
 This loader can be used for table view animations like in Facebook feed loading.

+There is no pod .
+You can directly download the zip and copy the file CustomTableViewLoader.swift in your project.

 Steps:

    - create an empty cell in your storyboard.
 Design the cell as you wish to see it during animation.